jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/introduction.md

 : A Calculation based on one or multiple measurements that generates a value (a number or other symbol) that provides quantitative information about an Indicator.

 Metric Presentation & Evolution
-: The presentation of how a metric changes over time to the end users that need to exercise judgments and actions based on the values of the indicator metrics.
+: The presentation of how a metric changes over time to the end users that need to make decisions and take actions based on the values of the indicator metrics.

-Signals, Measurements and Metrics take place within the passage of time and, although theoretically some could be considered *instantaneous* or *continuous*,in any practical implementation, they all take a duration, or can happen only at particular moments in time.
+Signals, Measurements and Metrics take place within the passage of time and, although theoretically some could be considered *instantaneous* or *continuous*, in any practical implementation, they all take a duration or can only happen at particular moments in time.
 The calculations and presentation of measurements and metrics need to take this into account and convey the information about the time when signals are observed, what periods of observation are used for calculations and the overall period that a particular report or graph represent.

 ## Performance Measurements and Metrics